AlexanderGzyl/Typescript-TODO-List-App/README.md

 ## Goals
-Become familiar with typescript by converting vanilla javascript to typescript
+Become familiar with typescript by converting vanilla javascript into typescript

 ## Info
 This is a simple to do list application That allows you to create lists consisting of a set a tasks.
 Tasks can be crossed off when finished and cleared.
 Lists can also be deleted.

-### tutorials being used
+### Tutorials being used

 https://www.youtube.com/watch?v=jBmrduvKl5w